How to Format Numbers as Fractions in Google Sheets

 Step 1:

-Enter the above formula in cell E3 and drag to the right.
+Enter the following formula in cell E3 to format the length, width, and height as fractions:

 Step 2: